 - FOV (Field of View)

-Resolution options include everything from 480p all the way up to 4K.
-Just know that if you select 4K or 2.7K (4:3) you’re restricted to a “Wide” field of view.
-If you want a less “wide” field of view, you’ve got to select 1080p or below.
-I can’t imagine why you’d want to film at 480p–that’s REALLY low-res by today’s standards–but it’s there as an option if you need it.
-Depending on the scene, you might want a narrower field of view–so 1080p is probably the best, all around resolution.
+Resolution goes from 480p all the way up to 4K.
+If you select 4K or 2.7K (4:3) you’re restricted to a “Wide” field of view.
+If you want a less “wide” field of view, you have to select 1080p or below.

 The interval (or “INTR” on the camera menu) lets you select the following intervals (in seconds) between captures: 60, 30, 10, 5, 2, 1, 0.5.
 The GoPro default is 1 second.
 So which interval should you use?